recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 ----------------------------

-Bamboo_ only depends on python3 (with pip/setuptools to install PyYAML and numpy if needed) and a recent version of ROOT (6.16.00 is recommended because it brings some changes to RDataFrame with respect to 6.14.06).
+Bamboo_ only depends on python3 (with pip/setuptools to install PyYAML and numpy if needed) and a recent version of ROOT (6.20/00 is the minimum supported version, for compatible with the `new PyROOT`_ in 6.22/00).
 On ingrid and lxplus (or any machine with cvmfs), an easy way to get such a recent version of ROOT is through a CMSSW release that depends on it (``10_4`` has a recent ROOT, but no python3 yet), or from the lcgsoft distribution, e.g.